 People who are not used to running sometimes put themselves off by succumbing to a few small mistakes when it comes to their running form.
 They end up hating the run, hurt themselves and never want to do it again.
 Don’t let this be you!
 You can train yourself to be a great runner, and really enjoy it, just by focusing on a few things:

-So may people lead a majority sedentary lifestyle, stuck behind a desk all day and sat on the sofa all night.
+So many people lead a majority sedentary lifestyle, stuck behind a desk all day and sat on the sofa all night.
 This has led to a higher incidence of kyphosis; the rounding of the spine and internal rotation of the shoulders into a hunch.
-When running like this it can make your run incredibly comfortable, and may leave you with major back ache.
-To overcome this you need to strengthen your core, and stretch out your chest.
-And be mindful of your back when you’re running.
-If you feel like you are hunching, or leaning a little too far forward, stand up straighter, engage your core, and carry on.
+When running like this it can make your run incredibly uncomfortable, not only leaving you with major back ache, but constricting your lungs.
+Breathing is already tough when running, but try breathing into squashed lungs.
+Not fun!

 Your running is going to be a lot harder if your expending energy with your arms swinging violently beside you, or across your body.
-When you run you are trying to aim for energy efficiency, so you want as little rotation and lateral movements as possible.
+When you run you are trying to aim for energy efficiency, so you want as little rotation and lateral movement as possible.
 Keep your core tight, shoulders relaxed, palms in an unclenched fist, and allow your arms to swing naturally and gently by your side, in a forward and back motion.

 Try these tips on your next run and see if it feels any better.
 The more you run, the more comfortable your form becomes.
 So put your trainers on, go out there and get running!